 Virginia is an extremely creditor-friendly state, which is why we never recommend ignoring a warrant in debt.
 While debtors still have rights under applicable consumer protection laws and may claim a homestead exemption to protect a residence, your rights greatly diminish once a judgment is entered.

-Warrants in debt require a quick response and a strong defense in Virginia, both of which we offer at McClanahan Powers, PLLC.
-Our qualified Virginia business debt protection attorneys can review the facts of your case, appear on your behalf, request dismissal, negotiate with the plaintiff, defend your rights at trial, and even assist you with bankruptcy proceedings.
+Warrants in debt require a quick response and a strong defense in Virginia, both of which we offer.
+Our qualified Virginia business debt protection attorneys can review the facts, appear on your behalf, request dismissal, negotiate with the plaintiff, defend your rights at trial, and even assist you with bankruptcy proceedings.
 Ignoring or failing to present the admissible evidence necessary to defend against a warrant in debt may mean paying more than you owe in principle, interest, costs, and attorneys fees and risking garnishment and property seizure.
 Don’t delay.
 Speak with a Virginia debtor’s attorney at McClanahan Powers, PLLC today by calling (703) 520-1326 or contacting us online.